Adaptive Dynamic Sliding Mode Control of Soft Continuum Manipulators: Control Synthesis

 \subsection{Adaptive Control: Curvature Space}

-We first begin by introducing a modified version of the reference trajectories presented in~\cite{slotine1987adaptive}, which then enables us to define a terminal sliding manifold.
-The proposed reference trajectories at the velocity and acceleration levels are given as follows:
+We first begin by modifying the reference trajectories that are presented in~\cite{slotine1987adaptive}.
+These trajectories allow us to define a terminal sliding manifold.
+The proposed reference trajectories at velocity and acceleration levels are as follows: